carriercomm/go-to/ProjectReport.md

 * Ubuntu Linux 12.04 LTS is used in this project as a Guest OS
 * Vagrant on top of VirtualBox is used as a local Private Cloud
 * Docker is used to manage Linux Containers in the Guest OS
-* VPN tunnel between Cloud Providers is used to transers OS images.
+* VPN tunnel between Cloud Providers is used to transfer OS images.

 #Design
 ## Evaluating options
-Historicall two main approached applied to provide reprodusable and consistent configuration of OS:
+Historically two main approached applied to provide reproducible and consistent configuration of OS:

-* Configuration Managment Systems
+* Configuration Management Systems
 * Hardware Virtualization
 * System Virtualization

 Below is a comparison of Pros and Cons of both approaches.

-###Configuration Managment Systems
+###Configuration Management Systems
-These systemes began to appear in mid 90-x.
+These systems began to appear in mid 90-x.
 CFEngine, Puppet and Cheff are most widely used today.

 ####Pros
 - Zero overhead.
 All changes are applied to OS directly as soon as possible.

 - Ability to apply fine grained changes to live system without stopping a service.

-- Domain Specific Languages (DSL) are used for configuraton.
+- Domain Specific Languages (DSL) are used for configuration.
 Which allow a great degree of flexibility.

 ####Cons
 - System configuration is performed via a large amount of small iterative changes.
-  The system is "eventually" be is a desired state.
+  The system is "eventually" transformed into a desired state.

 - Changes are not atomic.
 If system is restarted on the middle of applying change process.
 There is no guarantee that configuration of system will be resumed from last point

-- Lack of built-in checkpointing.
-Althow it's possible with some file-system performed on-line backups.
+- Lack of built-in check pointing.
+Although it's possible with some file-system performed on-line backups.

 - No clean roll-back procedure.
 Roll-back is add hoc usually done via executing different set of commands on the system

-- Additional software is required to operate on a target system, usually it's a background process running under privilidged uses.
+- Additional software is required to operate on a target system; usually it's a background process running under privileged uses.
 Which causes a security risk.

 ###Hardware Virtualization

 ####Pros
 - Live migration.
-It's possible to perform a lize migration of the system by suspending it's state
+It's possible to perform a live migration of the system by suspending it's state

 ####Cons
 - High overhead.
 Unless paravirtualized every subsystem has a degraded performance
 - Nested virtualization is not possible.
 Only Linux KVM support nested virtualization.

 ###System Virtualization
-In System virtualization, every application or a group of applocations is isolated from each other but running in the same kernel.
+In System virtualization, every application or a group of applications is isolated from each other but running in the same kernel.

 ####Pros
 - It's possible to use it on top of hardware virtualization
 - Changes to the system are atomic
-- Cleam rollback.
-Just revert to the revious version of a container
+- Clean rollback.
+Just revert to the previous version of a container
 - It's possible to run multiple versions of the same container on the system
-- Low overhead abstration.
+- Low overhead abstraction.
-  All abstration is done in a kernel by settings attributes to different internal data-structures.
+  All functionality is implemented in a kernel by settings attributes to different internal data-structures.

 ####Cons
 - No live migration.
-Before creatign a shanpshot all processes should be freezed in a container.
-There is some onging development in this area.
+Before creating a snapshot all processes should be in running container must be frozen.
+There is some on-going development in this area.

-## Choosen design
+## Chosen design
-The System Virtualization approach was choosen for this project because of the combination of combination of folling characteristincs:
+The System Virtualization approach was chosen for this project because of the combination of combination of the following characteristics:

-* Low overheaed.
+* Low over-heaed.
 Compared to full hardware virtualization
 * Atomicity of changes.
-Unlike Configuration Managment systems.
+Unlike Configuration Management systems.
 * Snapshotting & migration support.
   Container is just a directory on disc and can ve streamed over the network easily.

 In fact, all three approached described above may complement each other.
-In the cloud environemt hardware virtialization is always used and mandatory.
+In the cloud environment hardware virtualization is always used and mandatory.
-Configuration systems still can be used in a limited fashing to synchronize configuration files and apply changesa and patched to parent system (i.e. the system on top of which containers are run)
+Configuration systems still can be used in a limited fashion to synchronize configuration files and apply changes and patches to a parent system (i.e. the system on top of which containers are run)

 #Implementation of Private Cloud

-Because the project doesn't require separate Private Cloud infrastrucure to build a Hybrid Solution.
+Because the project doesn't require separate Private Cloud infrastructure to build a Hybrid Solution.
-VirtualBox is used as a delelopment platform to "ineject" initial containers in the Hybrid Solution (Amazon AWS Ec2 + Windows Azure VM)
+VirtualBox is used as a development platform to "inject" initial containers in the Hybrid Solution (Amazon AWS Ec2 + Windows Azure VM)

 Vagrant is used to orchestrate configuration of VMs.
 Vagrant provides a rich API for configuring and automatically provisioning VMs.